11 Proven Ways to Motivate Employees

 1. Be a respectful, friendly, and empathic manager

-Let’s start with the simplest tip and maybe the most way to motivate employees.
+Let’s start with the simplest tip and maybe the best way to motivate employees.

 A bad manager or employer is the main reason people quit and tell others not to apply for a position in the company they just left.

-Respect, communication, support, honesty, and responsibility are the foundations of leading a team and being a good manager.
+Respect, communication, support, honesty, and responsibility are the foundations of leading a team and great ways in which managers motivate employees.

 There’s more to it than just being nice and respectful.
-A good leader, the kind that motivates people, really listens to their issues and feedback.
-If you’re a good person to work for, the staff will be loyal and stay motivated.
+A good leader knows how to motivate employees and really listens to their issues and any employee feedback.
+If you’re a good person to work for, the staff will be and stay motivated.

-2. Transform the workplace into the location everyone wants to be
+2. Transform the workplace into the place everyone wants to be

 If you work 100% remotely, do not ignore this tip.
 Maybe your meetings and retrospectives need some help.
-However, we’re discussing especially the physical space.
+However, we’re discussing physical space especially.

 In this post-pandemic world, most companies turned to hybrid work as a solution to cut spending because the workers appreciated the work/life balance that avoiding commutes brought them.